US gov't sues Andres Bautista for money laundering after ex-wife flags P1-B wealth

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-MANILA, Philippines – The US government sued former Philippine elections chief Andres Bautista for money laundering and conspiracy after his estranged wife, Patricia Paz Bautista, flagged his alleged ill-gotten wealth worth P1 billion ($17.57 million).
+MANILA, Philippines – The United States government sued former Philippine elections chief Andres Bautista for money laundering and conspiracy after his estranged wife, Patricia Paz Bautista, flagged his alleged ill-gotten wealth worth P1 billion ($17.57 million).

 Bautista’s allegedly anomalous dealings were related to the Philippines’ presidential elections in 2016.

-The Department of Homeland Security’s Homeland Security Investigations (HSI) filed the case against Bautista at the US District Court in the Southern District of Florida on Monday, September 19.
+The Department of Homeland Security’s Homeland Security Investigations (HSI) filed the case against Bautista at the US District Court in the Southern District of Florida on Tuesday, September 19.
+The case was subsequently reported by the international news service MLex, which focuses on identifying regulatory risk.

 Bautista allegedly received bribe money from top executives of an unnamed poll technology company and its subsidiaries, in exchange for assistance in their bid to secure multimillion-dollar election contracts.